onap/policy-parent/docs/clamp/acm/design-impl/participants/participant-intermediary.rst

 Design of a PARTICIPANT_REGISTER message
 ----------------------------------------
 - A participant starts and send a PARTICIPANT_REGISTER message with participantId, replicaId and Supported Element Definition Types
-- in AC-runtime ParticipantRegisterListener collects the message from Message Broker
+- in ACM-runtime ParticipantRegisterListener collects the message from Message Broker
 - if participant is not present in DB, it saves participant reference with status ON_LINE to DB
 - It triggers the execution to send a PARTICIPANT_REGISTER_ACK message to the participant registered
 - if participant is present in DB and there are AC Definitions related to the Participant,